 There are lots of different ways to enter data into Smartabase.
-The most common process used by athletes and others is to open a blank form, fill it out with their own information and save it.
+The most common process used by an athlete, soldier, student or other non-professional user is to open a blank form, fill it out with their own information and save it.
 This creates a record for that form.
 If you need to, you can come back to a record you saved earlier and add or update the information in it.

 You can use this process with any of the Smartabase applications:

 - The Smartabase Athlete mobile application.

 It’s normal for your Smartabase site to only publish certain forms to the Smartabase mobile application, so data that’s collected frequently, like wellness, can be entered from your phone or tablet.
 More complicated forms might not be made available on mobile.
 You would be able to these when you’re using the Smartabase web application or desktop application instead.

 Entering data with the Smartabase web or desktop applications

 - The Enter data button on your home page.

 - The Enter data option in a menu on the navigation bar.

 - The calendar, which might be a home page button or an item on your navigation bar depending on how your site is set up.